GustavoMourao/eye-Image-Analysis/README.md

 ### Features

-Glaucoma image detection based on convolutional neural netoworks.
+Glaucoma image detection based on convolutional neural networks.

 This repository has the structure: